Contents

 The agent follows a tool-use loop: it receives your message, decides which tools to invoke (file read, file write, search, shell commands), executes them, and feeds the results back into the model for the next step.
 This continues until the task is complete or the model decides no more tool calls are needed.

-The agent has access to the following tools.
-Availability depends on the active mode (see mode table below).
+The agent has access to the following tools, grouped by category.
+Availability depends on the active mode — see the mode table below.

 ToolDescription

-read_fileRead the full contents of a file in the workspace.
+read_fileRead the contents of a file (optionally by line range).

 undo_editRevert the last edit made to a file.